ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The named parameters are:

 * `query`, the Collector's query.
 The indicated query type MUST match the task's query type.
-Otherwise, the Leader MUST abort with error "queryMismatch".
+Otherwise, the Leader MUST abort with error "unrecognizedMessage".
 * `agg_param`, an aggregation parameter for the VDAF being executed.
 This is the same value as in `AggregationJobInitReq` (see {{leader-init}}).